QuirkyCort/tutorials/courses/120 IoTy/110 Extensions_Hardware/120 Magnetic Sensor.md

 This code will print the sensor readings for all 3 axis.

-There are two versions provided; for the QMC5883L and HMC5883L.
+There are two versions provided; for the QMC5883L and HMC5883L; the QMC5883P blocks are similar (...but with the QMC5883P name).
 Use the code suitable for your sensor.

 ### Blocks